Evelyn Scott (writer)

-Evelyn Scott (born as Elsie Dunn January 17, 1893 – died August 3, 1963) was an American novelist, playwright and poet.
-A modernist and experimental writer, Scott "was a significant literary figure in the 1920s and 1930s, but she eventually sank into critical oblivion."
+Evelyn Scott (born Elsie Dunn, January 17, 1893 – August 3, 1963) was an American novelist, playwright and poet.
+A modernist and experimental writer, she "was a significant literary figure in the 1920s and 1930s, but she eventually sank into critical oblivion".

 Personal life

-She was born in Clarksville, Tennessee and spent her younger years in New Orleans, Louisiana.
-She later wrote about her childhood in Tennessee in her autobiographical Background in Tennessee.
+Dunn was born in Clarksville, Tennessee, and spent her younger years in New Orleans, Louisiana.
+She wrote about her childhood in her autobiographical Background in Tennessee.

-Her first husband was Frederick Creighton Wellman.
+Dunn's first husband was Frederick Creighton Wellman.
 He was a married man when they met and dean of the School of Tropical Medicine at Tulane.
-Both Evelyn and her husband took on pseudonyms when they ran away to Brazil together in 1913.
-Frederick changed his name to Cyril Kay-Scott and Evelyn also took Scott as her surname.
-The two had a son together, Creighton, but were divorced in 1928.
+Both took on pseudonyms when they ran away to Brazil together in 1913.
+He became Cyril Kay-Scott and she took Scott as her surname.
+The two had a son, Creighton, before divorcing in 1928.
 She also had an affair with Owen Merton, father of Thomas Merton.

-Scott later married the English writer John Metcalfe in 1930.
+Scott married the English writer John Metcalfe in 1930.

 Literary career

-She sometimes wrote under the pseudonym Ernest Souza, and under her birth name, Elsie Dunn.
+Scott sometimes wrote under the pseudonym Ernest Souza or under her birth name, Elsie Dunn.